HIPAA workforce training: what the rule requires and what actually works

 The regulation does not prescribe a curriculum.
 Based on OCR guidance and the common findings in resolution agreements, effective security awareness training for a small practice covers:

 Phishing recognition.
-The most common cause of healthcare data breaches at small practices is a phishing email — a staff member clicks a link, enters credentials, and an attacker gains access to the EHR or email account.
-Training on how to recognize and report phishing emails is the highest-ROI security investment available.
+Hacking and information-technology (IT) incidents — which frequently begin with a phishing email — are the largest category of large healthcare breaches reported to OCR.4 A staff member clicks a link, enters credentials, and an attacker gains access to the electronic health record (EHR) or email account.
+Because so many incidents start this way, teaching staff to recognize and report phishing emails is a high-value, low-cost security step.

 Password management.
 Unique passwords for each account, no sharing of credentials, requirements to change passwords when a staff member leaves or when there is reason to believe a password is compromised.